Islands of Brazil

 2. Oceanic islands

-• Volcanic islands: Formed by volcanic eruptions, where cooled lava creates new land.
+• Volcanic islands: formed by cooled lava.

 Examples: Fernando de Noronha (PE), Atol das Rocas (RN), Trindade and Martim Vaz (ES).